rajkorde/LiftCalc/Scripts/help.md

 **Ideal Sample Size:** What would have been the ideal sample size for this test of proportion, that would detect the current difference in proportions, given the current control group sample size, 0.8 power, 0.05 significance level and a 50-50 split between control and treatment group.

-The csv file contains data for control and treatment groups.
-It should not have any header and should be in the following format:
-<ID>, <Group>, <Value>
-Here, ID refers to ID of the experimental unit, Group refers to "Control" or "Treatment" and Value refers to value of the response variable.

 ###Example:
 The following table shows the result of an experiment: